ODDSound/MTS-ESP/README.md

 **Mac OSX:** /Library/Application Support/MTS-ESP
 **Linux:** /usr/local/lib

 Windows and OSX Installers are provided which you can bundle into your own installer or, if you prefer, just include the library files and install to the above locations.
 The Mac installers are notarised and compatible with OSX 10.15+.
+Standalone master or client apps on macOS must use the [Disable Library Validation Entitlement](https://developer.apple.com/documentation/BundleResources/Entitlements/com.apple.security.cs.disable-library-validation) to allow the library to load.

 ## IPC Support